theronqj/Amalfi-Jets-TakeHome-Project/README.md

 ## **4. Other Notes & Context**
 **Project Structure:** I organized the project files into a scalable, feature-based structure (`Features/Booking`, `Shared/`).
 This makes the codebase easy to navigate and maintain as new features are added.
 I also included a `Tests/` directory to outline where unit tests and UI tests would live.

+## **5. How to Run**
+This project is a standard iOS application built with SwiftUI and requires no special configuration.

+**Prerequisites**

+**macOS:** Sonoma 14.0 or later

+**Xcode:** 15.0 or later

+**Target iOS:** The project is configured for **iOS 17.0** or later.
+Please select a simulator running a compatible iOS version.

+**Steps**

+1. Clone the repository to your local machine.

+2. Navigate to the project's root directory and open the `AmalfiJetsTakeHome.xcodeproj` file in Xcode.

+3. Select an iOS simulator of your choice from the target menu (e.g., iPhone 16 Pro, running iOS 17.0 or later).

+4. Click the Run button (or press `Cmd + R`) to build and run the application.

 I enjoyed the challenge, and thank you for the opportunity to work on it.